 The Lender Must Be Approved to Issue FHA Loans

 Know that FHA does not lend money; it merely insures the loan issued by a lender.
 So borrowers need to get an FHA mortgage through a lender approved by the agency.
 Not all lenders offer the same rates.
 Some have investors who want more security and charge a higher rate, while others are willing to offer a lower rate.

 Remember to Lock in Your Loan Rate Early

-As we noted earlier, it appears that rates generally are on the way up in 2018.
-Mortgage rates have stayed abnormally low despite the Fed raising the Prime Rate several times in the past 18 months.
+As we noted earlier, it appears that FHA rates generally are on the way up in 2024.
+FHA loan rates have stayed abnormally low despite the Fed raising the Prime Rate several times in the past 18 months.
 Rates have edged up in the last few months, but overall FHA interest rates remain attractive and competitively priced.
 It seems likely this trend will persist.
 If you plan to close a loan in the next few months, it is smart to lock the rate for as long as you can.
 Even paying to lock it beyond two months is not out of the question.
-Rates are only going to go up this year as the economy gets even better than it is now.
+FHA rates are only going to go up this year as the economy gets even better than it is now.

 FHA home loans are great products that provide you with a lower than market rate even with average credit.
 You do have to pay a higher cost for mortgage insurance, but this cost is somewhat offset with the low rate.
 This means you really should be watching FHA mortgage rates like a hawk if you plan to close soon.
 This probably is not a market to let the rate float and hope for lower rates.
 Time is running out on the artificially low rate environment for all loans – FHA, conventional and others.